DigitalGrainSize/SediNet/README.md

 ```
 python sedinet_predict.py -c config/config_sand.json -w grain_size_sand_generic/res_9prcs/sand_generic_9prcs_simo_batch12_im768_768_9vars_pinball_noaug_scale.hdf5
 ```

+The above model has been trained with a batch size of 12, with 768x768 pixel imagery, no augmentation, and variable scaling

 ##### Train SediNet for sediment grain size prediction (3 percentiles of the cumulative distribution) on sand images